JennEYoon/deep-learning/chollet2/chp7_8_9/notes_7_8_9.md

 Depthwise separable - good for feature channels but not RGB color channels, which are correlated.
 Feature channels assu,pmed to be uncorrelated.

+GATO - feature channels of image and label text start out uncorrelated, orthogonal, but as it trains, there is feedback and encoding space no longer uncorrelated between images and text channels.